sumwale/mprsync/README.md

 ## Usage

-None of the additional options added by `mprsync/mprsync.sh` (apart from `-h/--help`) conflict with rsync options, so you can just mix match the them with any required rsync options.
+None of the additional options added by `mprsync/mprsync.sh` (apart from `-h/--help`) conflict with rsync options, so you can just mix match them with any required rsync options.
 The `-h/--help` option details the additional options:

 (for bash script)